• 116 Goodwin Road

 What is your cancellation policy?

-We only require deposits for surgery, grooming, boarding, and new clients (the very first visit).
-When you give us proper notice, your deposit can be held as a credit for next time or fully refunded.
+Deposits help us secure our busy schedule.
+We require deposits only for surgery, grooming, boarding, and the very first visit.
+When you give us 48 hours notice to cancel or reschedule, your deposit can be held as a credit or fully refunded.

-We understand unexpected circumstances arise.
-Acts of God or true emergencies are exempt; we will use generous discretion if missing an appointment cannot be helped.
+By respecting our cancellation policy, you will never surrender a deposit.
+We understand unexpected circumstances arise and use generous discretion if missing an appointment cannot be helped.

 Do you accept walk-ins?